Yoav-Itzik-org/Information-Retrieval-Project-/README.md

 #### 1.  __retrieve_inverted_indicies() - loads to memory (from the bucket) the inverted index objects.
 #### 2. get_posting_list(inverted_index_name, term) - retrieved the posting list of the term at the relevant inverted index object.
 ### PageManager
-#### interacts with the global items of the pages.
+#### Interacts with the global items of the pages.
 Its key methods are:
 #### 1. get_page_item(id, dict_name) - return an item of the given id (doc id).
 #### 2. get_number_of_pages() - return the number of pages in the corpus.
 ### Tokenizer